 Prof. Ravit Helled is professor of "Theoretical Astrophysics" at the Institute for Computational Science.
 She studies the formation and evolution of planets, for which she sends space probes to Jupiter and Uranus.

-On 21 June 2023, she will give a lecture on the topic "Why become an astrophysicist?
-You can register here: ema.uzh.ch/R44P4.
-The presentation will be followed by an apero to celebrate the Women in Science campaign 2023!!
+On 21 June 2023, she will give a lecture on the topic "Why become an astrophysicist?".
+The presentation was followed by an apero to celebrate the Women in Science campaign 2023!!